-The smartphone is pretty much similar to his previous counterpart, although it has been upgraded with a few useful options.
+The smartphone is pretty much similar to its previous counterpart, although it has been upgraded with a few useful options.
 Traditionally I would like to cover the photography facilities in this device, although it won’t take as long as previously, because most of the stuff is pretty much the same as in Mi 8 Global Version, presented more than half a year ago.
-I will focus on the things, being recently implemented to the Xiaomi’s world of photography.
+I will focus on the things, that were recently implemented in Xiaomi’s world of photography.
 At the finish you will be redirected to the recorded screen grab, presenting all features both here and previously in Mi 8.
 Let’s crack on then.

 - GENERAL PHOTO MODES

-An undeniable feature in Mi 9 is a 48MP image option, which blew minds all users wanting to have this device on their own.
+An undeniable feature of Mi 9 is a 48MP image option, which blew the minds of all users wanting to have this device on their own.
 Unfortunately, this is a dummy advantage, because the 48MP image is produced by pixel interpolation from the 16MP front camera (Pic.
 1-5).

-Even if is still a long way to achieve a serious wide-angle mode by 48MP image, it’s still wider, that normal one, especially in the vertical axis (Pic.
+Even if is still a long way to achieve a serious wide-angle mode by 48MP image, it’s still wider, than the normal one, especially in the vertical axis (Pic.
 7).

 The Xiaomi Mi 9 wide-angle mode offers a 117-angle field of view.
 However, sadly I can say, that it cannot be really used in full-frame.
-The most external regions of the wide-angle image are blurry and unnaturally elongated (Pic.
+Most external regions of the wide-angle image are blurry and unnaturally elongated (Pic.
 8).

 So, the producers of Xiaomi Mi 9 happily announced the wide-angle mode as a brand new feature, although everything is incredibly flawed.
 Watching the image above (Pic.
-8) as well as the next few underneath (Pic.
+8) as well as the next few underneaths (Pic.
 9-12), we can quickly conclude, that wide-angle won’t be really useful in this model, unfortunately.
-That’s why I propose to use 48MP instead to get an image a bit wider than the standard one (Pic.
+That’s why I propose using 48MP instead to get an image a bit wider than the standard one (Pic.
 7).